-The Willys Universal Jeep CJ-3B was built in the 1950's and 60's.
+The Willys Universal Jeep CJ-3B was built between 1952 and 1968.
 It had flat front fenders like earlier Jeep models (such as the CJ-2A and CJ-3A), but can be distinguished by a higher hood profile.
 Later Jeeps have more rounded fenders and hood.
 See the photos below:

 For more details on the other Universal Jeep models, see